moosemaniam/CarND-PID-Control-Project/README.md

 - A PID controller is created without any assumptions on the Hyper parameters
 - Manual tuning of Hyper parameter was tried by setting Ki and Kd 0 and setting Kp  to various values.
 This method seemed to cumbersome and error prone
-- I implemented the twiddle algorithm for tuning the hyper parameters
+- I implemented the twiddle algorithm for tuning the hyper parameters and the values of Kp,Ki,Kd [64.590094,0.000000,-38.460250] seems to work.
+I have disabled the twiddle updat with a define as per previous review comments

 ### Twiddle algorithm
 - Twiddle algorithm is written to run alongside the simulator